Which Of The Following Is A Physical Change

 Identifying physical changes can be straightforward if you know what to look for.
 Here are some practical tips and expert advice to help you distinguish them from chemical changes:

 1. Observe the Composition: The most important thing to remember is that a physical change does not alter the chemical composition of the substance.
 Ask yourself: Is the substance still the same material after the change?
-For example, if you melt an ice cube, it becomes water, but it's still H2O.
+Take this: if you melt an ice cube, it becomes water, but it's still H2O.
 If you dissolve salt in water, the salt and water molecules are still present; they are just mixed together.

 5. Real-World Examples: Think about everyday examples to reinforce your understanding.
 Cutting your hair is a physical change because you are only altering its shape and size.
 Cooking an egg, however, is a chemical change because the proteins in the egg undergo a process called denaturation, which changes their structure and properties.